ApoB of 90: what it means and how to keep it there

 Build my personalized planFrequently asked

-A ApoB of 90 mg/dL is generally considered moderately elevated.
+An ApoB of 90 mg/dL is generally considered near optimal.
 Whether it needs treatment depends on your overall cardiovascular risk — your age, blood pressure, family history, and whether you already have heart disease.
 Targets are lower for higher-risk people.
 This is educational information; your doctor sets your personal target.

 Does this replace a doctor?